-- The results of the actuarial valuation as of June 30, 2018 determined the employer contribution rate for fiscal year 2020. - Cost Method: Amount necessary to assure solvency of Premium Assistance through the third fiscal year after the valuation date. - Asset valuation method: Market Value. - Participation rate: 63% of eligible retirees are assumed to elect premium assistance. - Mortality rates were based on the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
+- The results of the actuarial valuation as of June 30, 2019, determined the employer contribution rate for fiscal year 2021. - Cost Method: Amount necessary to assure solvency of Premium Assistance through the third fiscal year after the valuation date. - Asset valuation method: Market Value. - Participation rate: 63% of eligible retirees are assumed to elect premium assistance. - Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.